Avni Sali

-Medical career

-Medical training
+Education

 Sali graduated as a medical doctor at Monash University in Melbourne with an MBBS, and was "the first person of Albanian heritage in Australia to attend university", and one of Monash University's first cohort of medical students.
 He further pursued a PhD at Monash University, graduating in 1977.

+Career

 Surgical career

 After graduating from Monash University, Sali worked in Scotland, with Sir Andrew Kay, the Regius Professor of Surgery at Glasgow University.
 After returning to Australia from Scotland in 1977, Sali was appointed as an associate professor at the University of Melbourne.
 Between 1989 and 1991 he was the deputy chairman and Acting Head of the Department of Surgery at the University of Melbourne.
 From 1977 to 1995, he was a specialist surgeon at the university's Heidelberg Repatriation Hospital (now called Austin Hospital).
 During this time Sali was also a contributing author to several abdominal surgery textbooks.

 Between 2002 and 2004, Sali was director of the Victorian Public Health Research and Education Council.